hrodri02/TestTabbar/README.md

 }
 ```
 For all weekDayViews, we set the width and height to constants and algined them vertically with weekView using the centerYAnchor.
 To
-have all weekDayViews be evenly spaced horizontally within weekView we need to set centerX anchor of each weekDay view to be a multiple
+have all weekDayViews be evenly spaced horizontally within weekView we need to set the centerX anchor of each weekDay view to be a
-of the centerX of weekView.
-That is, the centerX of the first weekDayView will be 1/7 of the horizontal distance of the centerX of
+multiple of the centerX of weekView.
+That is, the centerX of the first weekDayView will be 1/7 of the horizontal distance of the centerX
-weekView, the second will be 3/7, and so on as shown below.
+of weekView, the second will be 3/7, and so on as shown below.
 We are using multiples of 1/7 because there are 7 weekDayViews inside of
 weekView.

 ```